 The long fierce Nile Crocodiles are the main Villain in river Mara; however, the wildebeest are not always crossing Rivers.

 While feasting and fattening after migration.
 The Lions, Cheetahs, Leopards, Hyenas and Vultures are salivating on them.
 Food chain at its best pattern.

 However, the wildebeest has a mechanism whereby they do not stay in the same place for long and this is a defensive characteristic since most of the predators have territory, they cannot leave nor invade other territories following the wildebeest.

-However, the main villain, the Nile crocodile which can grow up to 15 feet long and weigh up to 700kilograms.
-These fierce crocs mostly attack a stray wildebeest, zebra or gazelles.
-Since they are usually overwhelmed when they move in a straight continues string.
+However, the main villain, the Nile crocodile, can grow up to 15 feet long and weigh up to 700kilograms.
+These fierce crocs mostly attack stray wildebeest, zebra or gazelles.
+Since they are usually overwhelmed when they move in a straight continuous string.